Oatmeal Bread

 Step 8

 Form loaves.
 Drizzle a little oil on top of a baking mat or clean surface.
 Add dough and form into two oblong loaves, using your hands to create a smooth top.
-Add to two greased pans.
+Add to two greased loaf pans.

 Step 9